 - Mediation: Mediation is a process that can be employed in a contested divorce or in a collaborative case or a simple dissolution.
 Mediation provides an opportunity for the parties to work with a neutral third-party who can assist them by facilitating discussion so that the parties can both express their thoughts and concerns with the hope of developing an agreement that meets the needs of both parties and their children.
 If an agreement is reached on all, or some, issues, the agreement can be incorporated into a divorce decree or separation agreement.

 - Marital property division: Ohio courts start with a presumption that an equitable property division means an equal one.
 However, the judge can decide that an unequal division is “equitable” based on the facts of your case.

-- Unmarried parents and child custody/support issues: Our lawyers represent unmarried fathers who wish to establish custody and visitation rights, as well as unmarried mothers who wish to retain sole custody of their children.
+- Unmarried parents and child custody/support issues: Our divorce lawyers represent unmarried fathers who wish to establish custody and visitation rights, as well as unmarried mothers who wish to retain sole custody of their children.

 - Civil Protection Orders (CPOs): CPOs are sometimes filed just prior to, or during divorce cases.
 CPOs can be necessary for the protection of a party or the children, but sometimes a CPO based upon false accusations is filed solely as an attempt to get the upper hand in divorce or custody cases.